powhu/AppDirs/README.md

 # AppDirs
-AppDirs is a mac app to quickily open app's document folder.
+AppDirs is a mac app that can help you find Xcode 6 simulator app's document folder quickly.

+AppDirs is inspired by [SimDirs](https://github.com/powhu/SimDirs)